qw199699/Simple-bots-enhance-social-cohesion-/README.md

 "SI_v3.gif" shows that evolution dynamic of the scenario with minor random movement bots (p=1), the bots can spread cooperation faster.

 "SI_v4.gif" shows that the result without bots when considering the slight behavioral noise (q=0.0001) of ordinary individuals.
+Behavioral noise means that ordinary individuals not only randomly reset their strategt with probability q, but also randomly migrate with q probability.

 "SI_v5.gif" shows that the result with minor migration noise bots (p=0.01) when considering the slight behavioral noise (q=0.0001) of ordinary individuals.